top of page

 Tips for Making Virtual Trauma Therapy Successful

-Have a post-session transition plan (walk, tea, journaling)
+• Have a post-session transition plan (like a walk, tea, or journaling).

-Communicate openly about what you need in session
+• Communicate openly about what you need during the session.

 Remember: your body leads healing — therapy simply supports it.